rishikeshsreehari/personal-blog/content/til/cycle-reverse-thread/index.md

 It’s intentionally designed this way to prevent the pedal from unscrewing itself while riding, thanks to a physics phenomenon called [precession](/https://en.wikipedia.org/wiki/Precession
 ).
 Pretty cool how engineering accounts for even the tiniest details!

+Here's a simple mnemonic by Lex to keep this in mind:

+>"Left pedal - 'left' threading, not 'right'!"